coreroller/coreroller/README.md

 This demo container runs `PostgreSQL` (the datastore used by CoreRoller) and the `CoreRoller server` (aka rollerd).

-In addition to this image that bundles everything you need to have a quick look at CoreRoller, there are some other images available in the docker hub that may be helpful to you in you plan to do a more serious deployment.
+In addition to this [coreroller/demo](https://hub.docker.com/r/coreroller/demo) image, there are some other images available in the docker hub that may be helpful to you in you plan to do a more serious deployment.

-- **coreroller/postgres**: this image runs PostgreSQL but it contains the required extensions already installed and the databases used by CoreRoller created.
+- **[coreroller/postgres](https://hub.docker.com/r/coreroller/postgres)**: this image runs PostgreSQL but it contains the required extensions already installed and the databases used by CoreRoller created.
 Do not forget to setup properly the volumes in the container to avoid any data loss.

-- **coreroller/rollerd**: this image runs the backend server, a dependency free Golang binary that will power the dashboard and serve all Omaha updates and events requests.
+- **[coreroller/rollerd](https://hub.docker.com/r/coreroller/rollerd)**: this image runs the backend server, a dependency free Golang binary that will power the dashboard and serve all Omaha updates and events requests.

+You don't have to build these images yourself since they all have been made available in Docker Hub, and will be rebuild automatically.

+If you'd like to build one yourself - to try something for example, just do the following (let's say for rollerd):

+	cd coreroller/rollerd
+	docker build -t coreroller/rollerd .

 You will find the Dockerfiles used to build these images in `backend/docker`.
 Additionally, in the `backend/systemd` directory there are some systemd unit files that might be handy in case you want to deploy CoreRoller in your CoreOS cluster using `fleet`.